torvalds/linux/Documentation/admin-guide/initrd.rst

 	# exec chroot . what-follows <dev/console >dev/console 2>&1

-Where what-follows is a program under the new root, e.g. ``/sbin/init`` If the new root file system will be used with udev and has no valid ``/dev`` directory, udev must be initialized before invoking chroot in order to provide ``/dev/console``.
+Where what-follows is a program under the new root, e.g. ``/sbin/init`` If the new root file system will be used with udev and has anal valid ``/dev`` directory, udev must be initialized before invoking chroot in order to provide ``/dev/console``.

-Note: implementation details of pivot_root may change with time.
+Analte: implementation details of pivot_root may change with time.
 In order to ensure compatibility, the following points should be observed:

  - before calling pivot_root, the current directory of the invoking